-I thought I would avoid this question but I got the dreaded “When are you going to teach white history?”
-Why are some of “white” America so “butt hurt” over Black History Month?
-I have seen social memes and comments that have included “When is White America going to have a Month?”
-“Black History Month is Racist!”
-“Why do we have to have a Black History Month?”
-In a perfect world, YOU WOULDN’T. Nor would you have Women’s History Month, in March, a Native American Heritage Month, in November, a Hispanic Heritage Month beginning in the middle September or any of the others you can take the time to look up…including Irish-American Heritage Month in March.
+An answer to the last question, in a perfect world, YOU WOULDN’T. Nor would you have Women’s History Month, in March, a Native American Heritage Month, in November, a Hispanic Heritage Month beginning in the middle September or any of the others that you can take the time to look up.
 Unfortunately, we are not, nor have we been, living in a perfect world.
-To quote a former student, “We celebrate white history in all months which don’t begin with F.” Well, there are those two months teachers are NOT on vacation.
+To quote a former student, “We celebrate white history in all months that don’t begin with F.” I agree with my student.

 I rarely taught Black history during Black History Month.
 I was wrong.
-I deluded myself into thinking I taught ALL HISTORY ALL YEAR LONG and didn’t need to focus on Black history.
+I deluded myself into thinking that I taught EVERYONE’S HISTORY ALL YEAR LONG and didn’t need to focus on a Black History Month.
 Then I began to assess what I had taught.
 I’m not happy.
 Kind of like ALL HISTORY CAN’T MATTER UNTIL BLACK HISTORY MATTERS.
-Denmark Vesey, Nat Turner, Harriett Tubman, Fredrick Douglass, W.E.B Dubois versus Booker T. Washington, Rosa Parks, Dr. Martin Luther King and maybe Malcomb X. There were others but most were only related to only two aspects of African-American lives and American history, slavery and Civil Rights.
-Decidedly important aspects but besides George Washington Carver and Langston Hughes there little about other contributions.

 As a teen, I picked up one of my father’s books, Foxes of Harrow.
 It was written by Frank Yerby.
-I read all his books my father had and along the way picked up a few more.
-They featured historical fiction and a bit of…latent eroticism.
+I read all his books that my father had and along the way picked up a few more.
+They featured historical fiction with a bit of…latent eroticism.
 Nothing graphic but I was a teen boy, it didn’t take much!

-In a paragraph I wrote in a story about a former student.
-“Today I look at diversity as a smorgasbord of delights.
+In a paragraph I wrote about a former student turned preacher I said, “Today I look toward diversity as a smorgasbord of delights.
 I believe we should just focus on how diversely different people party.
 How can you be distrustful of people who produce such wonderful food?
-My life without Latin, Soul, Oriental and Cajun foods would not be life ending but life would not be as joyous, especially without a Belgian, Mexican, Jamaican or German beer or maybe some Tennessee whiskey to go with it and a Cuban cigar for afterwards.
+Or music, or art, or etc….
+My life without Latin, Soul, Oriental and Cajun foods would not be life-ending but life would not be as joyous, especially without a Belgian, Mexican, Jamaican or German beer or maybe some Tennessee whiskey to go with it and a Cuban cigar for afterward.
 Someone might as well play some Blues, Reggae or a little Zydeco to help the atmosphere along.
 It is just as easy to focus on the positives about diversity as it is the negatives and again with knowledge comes understanding.”